fbpx

-Did you know tiramisu is one of the top five Italian words most recognized by non-Italian speakers?
-To be sure, Italy is home to some of the world’s most famous sweets; so, when traveling to Italy, the issue is not if you should eat dessert but where to eat which dessert.
+Did you know tiramisu is among the top five Italian words most recognized by non-Italian speakers?
+To be sure, Italy is home to some of the world’s most famous sweets, so when traveling to Italy, the issue is not if you should eat dessert but where to eat which dessert.

 13 Classic Italian Desserts To Know